nualagr/the-lord-of-the-rings-game/README.md

 <br>

 The JavaScipt file was also passed into [JSHint](jshint.com).
-This highlighted many errors and warnings, predominantly relating to variables that had been declared without the use of 'let' or 'var'.
+This highlighted many errors and warnings, predominantly relating to variables that had been declared incorrectly with regard to the keywords 'let' and 'var'.
 These errors have since been rectified.
 A StackOverflow suggestion of declaring /*globals $:false */ at the start of the file removed the warnings regarding the jQuery dollar sign without replacing every dollar sign with 'jquery'.
 The remaining so-called 'unused variable' is the startGame function which is called in the 'index.html' file in the opening modal.
+No other errors or warnings remain in the code.
 ![alt text](documentation/readme-images/jshint-results.png "JSHint results, no remaining errors")
 <br>